kimsk/chia-concepts/notebooks/misc/tic-tac-toe/README.md

 ```
 ### 4. [Aggregated Signature](https://chialisp.com/docs/security#signing-and-asserting-solution-truth) (`AGG_SIG_ME`)

-> To create a two player game, we want two players to spend coins to create one coin.
+> To create a two player game, we want two players to spend their standard coins to create one tic tac toe coin.

 > Both coins have to be spent at the same time, so we put them in one spend bundle.

+> Each player can provide his/her signature to allow their coins to be spent, and we can aggregate them into the spend bundle.

 > NOTE: We could also use `ANNOUCEMENT`.